coding-to-music/battlecode2021/README.md

 [B:SLANDERER#13348@68] I'm a SLANDERER!
 Location [10026, 23927]

-// run the game as defined in the gradle.properties - but output it to a junk.txt file - add that to the .gitignore connorstom@penguin:~/aprojects/battlecode21-scaffold$ ./gradlew run > junk.txt
+// run the game as defined in the gradle.properties - but output it to a junk.txt file - add that to the .gitignore
+// Or send the output to >> /dev/null
+connorstom@penguin:~/aprojects/battlecode21-scaffold$ ./gradlew run >> /dev/null

 // find out how many lines of output are in the console output connorstom@penguin:~/aprojects/battlecode21-scaffold$ wc -l junk.txt